 Iceland is the most sparsely populated country in Europe with an average of three inhabitants per square km.
-Both fire and ice have shaped the other-worldly landscape that dominates the island of Iceland, a country that attracts visitors looking for adventure, breathtaking scenery (think sprouting geysers, active volcanoes, tumbling waterfalls, towering mountains, vast lava plains and magical lakes) and small boutique hotels – need to look no further than Iceland.
-Whether it be relaxing in the thermal waters of the Blue Lagoon spa, snowmobiling across glaciers, partying with the nocturnal vodka-gulping locals in Reykjavik or soaking up the Northern Lights from your outdoor jacuzzi – you cannot beat the fascinating geology and quirkiness of this country.
+It is a country that attracts travelers looking for adventure, breathtaking scenery (think sprouting geysers, active volcanoes, tumbling waterfalls, towering mountains, vast lava plains and magical lakes) and small boutique hotels – need to look no further than Iceland.
+Whether it be relaxing in the thermal waters of the Blue Lagoon, snowmobiling across glaciers or soaking up the Northern Lights from your outdoor jacuzzi – you cannot beat the fascinating geology and quirkiness of this country.

 • Watch the northern lights from your outdoor jacuzzi at Hotel Ranga.